 Check Out The Restaurant Beforehand

-If you don’t see something that fits in your plan right away, don’t automatically rule it out, follow these simple steps
+If you don’t see something that fits in your plan right away, don’t automatically rule the place out.
+Instead, follow these simple steps:

 Say No To Fancy Drinks

 We know you don't want to hear it but often fizz or alcoholic drinks have a lot calories.
 You'll have to make the decision as to where to save your calories but we suggest keep them for the meal.
 Stick with drinking water, or a light alcoholic option, or anything with lower calories.

 Ensure to exercise

 Plan ahead if you can.
 An extra workout wont do you any harm whether you overeat on your set calories or not but it may help with that sense of guilt that sometimes sets in.
 You should feel able to enjoy your meal with confidence, one meal out will not ruin your fitness journey.

 The most obvious but the most difficult.
 As sad as it is to say, sweet treats are rarely the most nutritional aspect of dining out.
 If you want to cut down on calories, we'd recommend this be the one getting the chop.